"ConcertinaXL"

 Anglo concertina is difficult enough on a real instrument, so as I've adapted to playing on the iPad, I've learned some tricks to make it easier to play faster and more accurately.

-For best speed, on my iPad, I generally have the tilt sensitivity set rather high, in the 80-90 range.
+For best speed, on my iPad, I generally have the tilt sensitivity set rather high.

 Rather than have the iPad perfectly balanced on my leg, I have the pivot point on my leg so the left side is a bit heavier than the right.